runwhen-contrib/rw-public-codecollection/codebundles/rest-generic/README.md

 - Integrate with various REST APIs such as Prometheus
 - Translate your curl calls to regular healthchecks by extending this codebundle

+### When to use [this](https://docs.runwhen.com/public/v/codebundles/rest-generic) codebundle:
+- You're able to authenticate and fetch your data in a single curl call and you'd like to translate it to a codebundle
+- your authentication is achieved with a long-lived access token in the header

 ### When to use [Basic Authentication](https://docs.runwhen.com/public/v/codebundles/rest-basicauth):
 - If your REST endpoint is still using the username & password approach for authentication.
 This codebundle contains fields for setting those secrets.